-Students who bypass foundational prerequisite courses as a result of our Prior Learning Process are not receiving TJU academic credits for prior learning or transferring credit from other institutions.
+Advanced standing students who bypass foundational prerequisite courses as a result of our Prior Learning Process will not receive Jefferson academic credits for prior learning or transferred credits from other institutions.

-Students accepted into the TJU MS/RDN program may only transfer graduate credits from other institutions in cases where the graduate courses are deemed equivalent in scope and content to TJU MS/RDN courses.
+Students accepted into the Jefferson MS/RDN program may only transfer graduate credits from other institutions in cases where the graduate courses are deemed equivalent in scope and content to Jefferson MS/RDN courses.
 In those cases, students must receive approval from the Program Director to transfer those credits based on a review of transcripts, syllabi, and an evaluation of prior learning (as described above).
 The maximum number of allowable transfer credits is 9.
 Credits to be transferred must be completed prior to matriculation into the MS/RDN program.